+NOTE: Coil freeze protection is recommended for applications where the fan coil is located in ambient air locations (attics, crawl spaces, etc.) or within structures that may be unoccupied during freezing conditions.
+Consult the factory for additional information.
 Condensate drain lines must be installed with adequate slope away from the unit to assure positive drainage.
-Since the drain pan is located on the suction side of the blower, a negative pressure exists at the drain pan. \RHH(X) and \CHH(X) fan coil units require a minimum trap of 1-1/2 inches provided in the drain line to assure proper drainage. \HH(X) and \PHH(X) fan coil units may be located where the return air space is large enough that a negative pressure is not present, however, a trapped condensate line is recommended in case a negative condition should occur, the unit would drain properly.

-- PIPING INSULATION Installing Contractor After the system has been proven leak free, all lines and valve control packages must be insulated to prevent condensate drippage or insulated, as specified on the building plans. - NOTE: Many valve packages will not physically allow all components to fit over an auxiliary drain pan.
-It is the installers responsibility to insulate all piping to ensure adequate condensation prevention. - NOISE These fan coil units are designed for quiet operation, however, all air conditioning equipment will transfer some amount of noise to the conditioned space.
+Since the drain pan is located on the suction side of the blower, a negative pressure exists at the drain pan and a minimum trap of 1-1/2 inches provided in the drain line to assure proper drainage.
+WARNING: On units with plastic drain pans the drain connections must be made hand tight only.
+AUXILIARY CONDENSATE SWITCH Auxiliary condensate switch may be installed in lieu on auxiliary drain line as permitted by local code.
+PIPING INSULATION Installing Contractor - After the system has been proven leak free, all lines and valve control packages must be insulated to prevent condensate drippage or insulated, as specified on the building plans.
+NOTE: Many valve packages will not physically allow all components to fit over an auxiliary drain pan.
+It is the installers responsibility to insulate all piping to ensure adequate condensation prevention.
+NOISE These fan coil units are designed for quiet operation, however, all air conditioning equipment will transfer some amount of noise to the conditioned space.
 This should be taken into consideration when planning the location of the equipment.